tanmoyhalder/life-insurance-use-case/documents/working_steps.md

 Author: Tanmoy Halder
 Date: 05/01/2023
-Updated: 05/01/2023
+Updated: 09/01/2023

-This markdown shows the steps performed in this project.
-If someone foloows these steps the whole project can be reproduced.
+This markdown shows the steps performed in this project for initial setup.
+If someone follows these steps, initial set up should not be a problem.
 Let's begin.

 ### Pre-requisites